kai-niemi/burp-a-bet/README.md

 * [Multi-region (optional)](https://www.cockroachlabs.com/docs/v23.2/table-localities#regional-by-row-tables) - using regional-by-row to pin accounts and bets to specific jurisdictions.
 * Computed virtual columns and enum types

+All three services provide an interactive shell and a [REST API](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) using the [HAL+forms](https://rwcbook.github.io/hal-forms/) hypermedia type.

+The shells are used to initiate the different journeys above and other management tasks.
+The APIs are used for observability and also for initiating journeys using HTTP requests through cURL / Postman or similar tools.

 # Building and Running

 The project builds executable JAR files for each deployable component or microservice.
 These JAR files runs on any platform for which there is a Java 17+ runtime.

 ## Prerequisites